okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 An app description is displayed on your integration tile in the OIN catalog.
 You can specify your app description in the **General Settings** > **App description** field from the OIN Manager.
 The app description content appears in your Integration detail page, under the **Overview** header in the OIN catalog.
 See the [OIN catalog](https://www.okta.com/integrations/) for examples of existing app descriptions in their associated Integration page.

 Prepare an app description that describes what your integration offers and the supported features.
 You can also provide value-added messaging for your integration.
 Your description needs to be less than 1024 characters.
+See an app description example in this [ServiceNow Integration detail](https://www.okta.com/integrations/servicenow-ud/) page.

 ## Use case guidelines